Florina Kaja: Early life

 Born in Staten Island, New York, Kaja was the second child of an Albanian immigrant couple, Sakip Kaja and Safija.
 Her uncle, Verdi Kaja, who was shot three times by accused murderer Carmine Carini, was an Albanian gangster and was found deceased when Kaja was 8 years old.

-Kaja attended Curtis High School until her sophomore year and graduated from New Dorp High School in 2000.
+Kaja attended Curtis High School until her second year and graduated from New Dorp High School in 2000.

 Television career

 In 2009 Kaja starred in the fourth season of Oxygen Network's hit reality television show, Bad Girls Club.
 She was the third bisexual cast member in the show's history, and is an open advocate for the LGBTQ+ community.
 In the seventh episode, Kaja injured her ankle after a physical altercation with cast member Amber McWha.
 The altercation began when McWha stated she didn't believe in bisexuality and believed bisexual people were confused about their sexuality; Kaja confronted McWha on her homophobic comments prompting McWha to push her in to the pool, which sprained Kaja's ankle.
 Kaja reacted by picking McWha up by her hair and throwing her across the floor.
 McWha was then faced with the choice to send Kaja home for breaking the no violence rule, or to let her stay on the show, which McWha let her stay.
 Kaja voluntarily left the show in the tenth episode.
 She decided to leave as she believed none of her fellow cast members cared about her or respected her life choices.
 This episode, at the time of airing, became one of the most watched episodes of the Bad Girls Club, achieving 2.27 million viewers.
 She appeared in the reunion special episodes; where she further explained she left so she would not physically harm any of her other cast members.
 During the reunion special Kaja got in to a physical altercation with cast member Natalie Nunn, she also famously called out reunion host Perez Hilton.
-Kaja responded to a criticism from Hilton stating; "You know what, that's why you got punched in the face by Will.I.Am cuz' you're a bitch!".
+Kaja responded to a criticism from Hilton stating; "You know what, that's why you got punched in the face by Will.i.am cuz' you're a bitch!".
 Hilton retorted by claiming Kaja needed mental health help, in which Kaja replied with "You better believe it, Perez Hilton!".
 The clip of the argument between Hilton and Kaja went viral on TikTok in 2020.

 She appeared in two episodes of The Tyra Banks Show alongside fellow Bad Girls Club season 4 cast members.
-She also co-hosted Bad Girls Club special, Bad Girls Club Top 10 OMG Moments seasons 1-5, alongside season 1 cast member; Aimee Landi, season 2 cast member; Tanisha Thomas, season 3 cast member; Amber Meade and fellow season 4 cast member; Natalie Nunn.
+She also co-hosted Bad Girls Club special, Bad Girls Club Top 10 OMG Moments seasons 1–5, alongside season 1 cast member; Aimee Landi, season 2 cast member; Tanisha Thomas, season 3 cast member; Amber Meade and fellow season 4 cast member; Natalie Nunn.